 He previously worked in the Solicitor’s Office of the U. S. Department of Labor assigned to OSHA, where he worked on the OSHA Lead and Cotton Dust Standards, and clerked for the Honorable Henry F. McQuade of the Occupational Safety and Health Review Commission.

 He served in the United States Naval Reserve from 1972 to 1975.

 Mr. de Bernardo’s community activities include serving on the Board of Directors of the Oblates of Saint Francis de Sales.
 He has been a member of the Gonzaga College High School Fathers’ Club, and has served on The Hunger Project’s Global Investment Committee, and on the executive committee of the Lido Civic and Community Club.

-Mr. de Bernardo is a member of the District of Columbia Bar and the U. S. Supreme Court Bar, and has been active in the American Bar Association and its Committee on Practice & Procedure under the NLRA.
-He was awarded a B.A., cum laude, from Marquette University in 1976, and a J.D. from the Georgetown University Law Center in 1979.
+Mr. de Bernardo is a member of the District of Columbia Bar and the U. S. Supreme Court Bar, and has been active in the past in the American Bar Association on its Committee on Occupational Safety and Health and its Committee on Practice & Procedure under the NLRA.
+He was awarded a B.A., cum laude, from Marquette University with degrees in Journalism and English Literature, and a J.D. from the Georgetown University Law Center.

 |Guide to State & Federal Drug-Testing Laws.
 14 ed.

 DC: Institute for a Drug-Free Workplace, 2006.
 [Co-Author]